SciML/RootedTrees.jl/README.md

 over all `RootedTree`s of a given `order`.

-Be careful that the iterator is stateful for efficiency reasons, so you might need to use `copy` appropriately, e.g.
+Be careful that the iterator is stateful for efficiency reasons, so you might need to use `copy` appropriately, e.g.,
 ```julia
 julia> map(identity, RootedTreeIterator(4))
 4-element Array{RootedTrees.RootedTree{Int64,Array{Int64,1}},1}: